-Assigning and Removing Project Users
+Assigning or Removing Project User Roles

 The Project Administrator assigns roles to users, enabling them analyze the codebase and manage and publish inventory, review published inventory, or view private projects.
 The Project Administrator can also create other Project Administrators.

 The following are the available roles that users can have in a project: